Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The only figure that matters if you’re trying to optimize the scheduling of your compute in real-time is the marginal emissions intensity.
 This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.

-Some categories of applications that apply Operational Emissions (O):

-- **Carbon Aware Application**: Applications that change behaviour to use the cleanest energy possible, for instance a laptop that charged only when there is lots of renewable power currently available.
-- **Energy Efficient Applications:** Applications that use less energy, and thus causes less emissions, to perform the same function.

-` Operational emissions = Energy Measurement (kWh) * Marginal Carbon Intensity `

 ### Embodied Emissions  (`M`)
 [placeholder]

-Some categories of applications that apply Embodied Emissions (Embodied):
-- **Hardware Efficient Applications:** Applications that use the least physical resources possible to perform their function.

-## Characteristics for calculating total carbon emissions (`C`)
+## Core Characteristics

+As the SCI specification matures and develops, these core characteristics MUST remain true.

+### The SCI is sensitive to carbon awareness, energy efficiency, or hardware efficiency

-#### C should be sensitive to carbon awareness, energy efficiency, or hardware efficiency improvements to the application
+- The purpose of the SCI is to encourage actions that reduce the carbon emissions of software.
+Therefore, the SCI MUST be sensitive to those actions described in this document under **Software Sustainability Actions**, precisely carbon awareness, energy efficiency, or hardware efficiency.

-#### Calculating Total Emissions, C

-Total emissions, C, is the sum of operational and embodied emissions.

-Overall, if we calculate the total carbon emissions C of an application as X, and then we make the application carbon aware, a characteristic of the methodology of calculation is that the value of X should go down.
-If we make the application more energy efficient the value of X should go down.
-If we make the application more hardware efficient, the value of X should go down.
+- If an application's SCI is X, and then actions are taken to make the application more carbon aware, more energy efficient, or more hardware efficient, the value of X MUST go down.

-The challenges with existing methods of calculation is that they are only sensitive to some of the above methods of making an application green.
-For instance there are methods of calculation of carbon emissions that are purely cost based, using those methods results in a value of C that will not not change if you make the application carbon aware or energy efficient.

-To calculate the carbon intensity we need to compare total emissions (C) against a baseline (R).

-`R` = Baseline, the other measure we will be comparing against (baseline, or carbon counterfactual)

-` Total Emissions = C / R`
+### The SCI is easy to implement

+To achieve impact at scale, the SCI needs to encourage adoption through ease of implementation.

+- Anyone without much experience or training MUST be able to follow the SCI specification instructions.
+- Calculation of the SCI MUST be possible without incurring any cost, for instance, for data or services or tooling.
+- Where possible, teams SHOULD consider investing more time or money in calculating their SCI number to increase its accuracy.

 ## Exclusions